 Here we are at the last first generation locomotives released by Atlas.
-Some may argue they are really the beginning of the second generation of motive power because of the release date and the numbering series but I feel, because they were manufactured by Rivarossi using their same basic motor, they belong with the first generation.
+Some may argue that they are really the beginning of the second generation of motive power because of the release date and the numbering series but I feel that, because they were manufactured by Rivarossi using their same basic motor, they belong with the first generation.
 As with the 0-4-0, the actual release date is a little fuzzy.
-Model Railroader stated, in the June 1970 issue "New Products" section, they "should be available at your hobby shop as you read this."
+Model Railroader stated, in the June 1970 issue "New Products" section, that they "should be available at your hobby shop as you read this."
 However, it wasn't until March 1971 that Atlas was advertising them as "New for '71."
 I guess early 1971 would be about as close as one could get to pinpointing a date.

 Speaking of the prototype, the SW1200 was made for many years (1954-1966) and there were over a thousand built, making it one of EMD's most popular switchers.
 It is almost identical to the earlier SW7 and SW9 models, the only real spotting differences being louver placement and number.
 All three were 1200 horsepower units.
 Atlas offered them in Santa Fe, GM Demonstrator, Penn Central, Union Pacific, and Burlington roadnames and all of the railroads represented had SW1200s.